MooersLab/MooersLab/README.md

 - [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
 Includes org-mode configuration.
 - [latex-emacs28 configuration](https://github.com/MooersLab/latexemacs28) Similar to above but for Gnu Emacs version 28.
 - [latex-emacs30 configuration](https://github.com/MooersLab/latexemacs30) Similar to above but for Gnu Emacs version 30.
-- [scimax user.el](https://github.com/MooersLab/scimaxuserconfig) Scimax is the Emacs configuration that John Kitchin is developing to support reproducible research by scientists with Gnu Emacs.
+- [scimax user.el](https://github.com/MooersLab/scimaxuserconfig) Scimax is the Emacs configuration that Dr. John Kitchin of Carniege-Mellon University is developing to support reproducible research by scientists with Gnu Emacs.
 The *user.el* file for scimax enables scimax users to add keybindings and packages.
 I added features from latex-emacs and config.org.
 - [config.org](https://github.com/MooersLab/configorg) My default configuration file for GNU Emacs version 30.
 - [Writing log template in Org-mode](https://github.com/MooersLab/writingLogTemplateInOrg) Template for tracking your actions, decisions, and plans for any serious writing project that takes more than one session to finish.
 The LaTeX version is listed in the LaTeX section for use on Overleaf or in Emacs.
 - [Org-mode manuscript template](https://github.com/MooersLab/manuscriptInOrg) The manuscript will be exported to PDF after being run through LaTeX.
 This is for the first submission.
 This is for the lovers of org-mode.
 The export from org to PDF is fast and painless in Emacs.
-- [Slides about workflow in LaTeX](https://github.com/MooersLab/BerlinEmacsAugust2022) Presented to the Berlin Emacs Meetup August 2022.
-Regrettably, it was not recorded.
+- [Slides about workflow in LaTeX](https://github.com/MooersLab/BerlinEmacsAugust2022) These were presented to the Berlin Emacs Meetup August 2022.
+Regrettably, the talk was not recorded.
 It was a 90-minute presentation.
 - [snippets for latex-mode in Emacs](https://github.com/MooersLab/snippet-latex-mode) LaTeX code snippets for yasnippets.
-- [Quizzes about Emacs to improve recall of keybindings](https://github.com/MooersLab/qemacs) Ten minutes boosting your recall on a particular topic can save 10, 100, or 1000 hours of Google searches, espcially if you are prone to getting side-tracked in the Google-verse.
+- [Quizzes about Emacs to improve recall of keybindings](https://github.com/MooersLab/qemacs) Ten minutes boosting your recall on a particular topic can save 10, 100, or 1000 hours of Google searches, especially if you are prone to getting side-tracked in the Google-verse.
 - [Slides from talk about GhostText, Data Science Workshop, July 2022](https://github.com/MooersLab/DSW22ghosttext) GhostTexT rocks!
 It enables the editing of textboxes on web sites with Emacs.
 You can use GhostText to bring the full power of Emacs to Overleaf (*Important:*  use the legacy version rendering of the text area in Overleaf to get text imported into a LaTeX buffer).
 - [Video link to talk about GhostText, Oklahoma Data Science Workshop, July 2022](https://mediasite.ouhsc.edu/Mediasite/Channel/python/watch/4da0872f028c4255ae12935655e911321d)
 - [emacsconf 2021 talk about rendering molecular graphics with PyMOL in org literate programming files](https://emacsconf.org/2021/talks/molecular/) Video and comments.